Stock car (rail): Initial use and development

 In 1880, American railroads rostered around 28,600 stock cars.
-With the innovations developed by Mather, Hicks and others, this number nearly doubled in 1890 to 57,300, and was nearly tripled in 1910 to 78,800.
+With innovations developed by Mather, Hicks and others, this number nearly doubled in 1890 to 57,300 and nearly tripled in 1910 to 78,800.
 During this period, the cars' capacities also increased.
 In the 1870s few stock cars were built longer than 28 ft, and could carry about 10 ST of stock.
 Car lengths increased to an average of 34 ft in the 1880s and stock cars of this period regularly carried 20 ST of stock.

-Certain costly inefficiencies were inherent in the process of transporting live animals by rail, particularly because some sixty percent of the animal's mass is composed of inedible matter.
+Certain costly inefficiencies were inherent in transporting live animals by rail, particularly because some sixty percent of the animal's mass is inedible matter.
 Even after the humane advances cited above were put into common practice, many animals weakened by the long drive died in transit, further increasing the per-unit shipping cost.
-The ultimate solution to these problems was to devise a method to ship dressed meats from regional packing plants to the East Coast markets in the form of a refrigerated boxcar.
+The ultimate solution was to devise a method to ship dressed meats from regional packing plants to East Coast markets in the form of a refrigerated boxcar.